ansible-community/ara/doc/source/advanced.rst

 - 53 hosts, of which 39 had gathered host facts
 - 416 saved files

-Generating a static report from that database takes ~1min30s on an average machine.
+Generating a static report from that database would take ~1min30s on an average machine.
 It weighs 63MB (27MB recursively gzipped), contains 5321 files and 5243 directories.